PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 </table>
 </div>

 - **Session replays:** [Session replays](/session-replay) in PostHog recreate exactly what real users see and how they use your product.
-They also enable you to debug problems using built-in console logs and network performance.
+They also enable you to debug problems using built-in [console logs](/docs/session-replay/configure#console-logs-recording-beta), [performance monitoring](/tutorials/performance-metrics) and the [DOM explorer](/blog/posthog-changelog#experimental-dom-explorer-mode).

 - **Feature flags:** PostHog includes [multivariate feature flags](/feature-flags) that support JSON payloads.
 Teams can use feature flags to offer different features or UI choices to users, to trigger in-app messages, and more.

 - **A/B testing:** In PostHog, you can use the [experimentation suite](/ab-testing) to create multivariate tests within your product, such as showing some users a different page layout to others.
 Over time, you can build an understanding of which page performs better, correlate results with other events, and deploy a final version.

+<h4 className="mb-4">Discover what's possible with <span className="text-blue">product analytics</span></h4>
+<TutorialsSlider slugs={[
+  "/tutorials/churn-rate",
+  "/tutorials/funnels",
+  "/tutorials/api-get-insights-persons",
+  "/tutorials/feature-retention",
+  "/tutorials/next-steps-after-installing"
+]} />

-### Session replay
+### Session replays

-Session recording is an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.
-Both Hotjar and PostHog offer session recording:
+Session replays are an essential tool for understanding how people use your product, especially for [early-stage companies](/blog/early-stage-analytics) searching for product-market fit.
+Both Hotjar and PostHog offer session replays:

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">